gradio-app/gradio/guides/05_chatbots/02_chat_interface_examples.md

 Of course, we could also use the `openai` library directy.
 Here a similar example, but this time with streaming results as well:

-**Note**: the openai-gradio library makes building Gradio apps from openai models even easier.
+**Note**: the community-maintained openai-gradio library makes building Gradio apps from OpenAI models even easier.

 **Handling Concurrent Users with Threads**